-I would just write a $20 check any time he told me he was low on lunch money, so I wasn’t really keeping track very well either.
-I tried to pin him down to specific days of the week, but then if they had something he wanted on the menu for a different day, so he would swap around.
+I’m busy, so I would just write a check when he told me he was low on lunch money.
+So I wasn’t really keeping track very well either.
+I tried to pin him down to specific days of the week.
+But then if his favorite item was on a different day, he would just swap around.
 It just wasn’t working.

-I tried an online service called PayPAMS and that was kind of a mixed result.
-I liked that I could get a printout of his lunch activity for any period of time, but since it was after the fact, it just confirmed how many times he had “cheated” the system.
-However, it did give me some solid evidence to give him a couple of weeks of straight brown bagging it as punishment for his misdeeds.
+I tried an online service called PayPAMS with a mixed result.
+I liked that I could get a printout of his lunch activity for any period of time.
+But since it was after the fact, it just confirmed how often he’d “cheated” the system.
+However, it gave me some solid evidence to give him two weeks of straight brown bagging.
+Crime and punishment, baby!

 I also didn’t like that it had an automatic refill option.
 It would automatically transfer money any time his account fell below a certain set point.
-It has a small fee per transfer so I always felt like I should make a larger payment each time, but it always seemed to hit at the wrong time in the pay period, so I would usually just do a $20 refill, which wasn’t cost effective for a $1.95 fee.
+It has a small fee per transfer, so I always felt like I should make a larger payment each time.
+But it always seemed to hit the wrong time in my payperiod, so I would usually just do a $20 refill.
+Not very cost effective for a $1.95 fee.

 This year, I finally hit on a winning combination.
 I gave up control to him.
 I think that’s the trick to teaching children to be responsible about money – you have to GIVE them some money to manage!
 So I give him a set amount every payday that is enough for only three lunches per week.
 I don’t remind him to make his lunches, I don’t ask him how much is in his lunch account, and I don’t rescue him if his account runs dry.
 It’s wonderful!